RafaelGallo/A.i-COVID-19/README.md

 Unsupervised algorithm - K-means.

-Convolutional neural network.
+CNN - Convolutional neural network.

-Neural network - Using Transfer Learning.
+NNTL - Neural network - Using Transfer Learning.

+PLN - Natural language process

 # Data used in the project COVID-19 A.i